 "They were exceptional".

-Michael Schumacher tells us that while he was resuming the race that brought him to fifth place, he did not forget to thank the providential rescuers with a gesture of the hand.
+Michael Schumacher tells that, while he was resuming the race that brought him to fifth place, he did not forget to thank the providential rescuers with a gesture of the hand.
 The one between Juan Pablo Montoya and Michael Schumacher was not the only accident on the track.
 There was also another moment of great tension, much more serious than the first.
 It happened when McLaren Scotsman David Coulthard, at the new chicane, ended up in the escape route at crazy speed, risking to overturn.
 All this to avoid crashing the car of Fernando Alonso, who was calmly setting the entrance to the chicane and obviously did not calculate the speed of those who were coming behind him.
 Alonso, at the end of the race, candidly admits his mistakes.

-More poisonous comment by David Coulthard, who lost a good performance and valuable points in the standings:
+A more poisonous comment by David Coulthard, who lost a good performance and valuable points in the standings:

 "If Alonso can’t brake, it’s his business, but if he puts someone in trouble, then it’s my business.
 However, I prefer to talk about these things with him directly, away from prying eyes".